oracle-livelabs/analytics-ai/oci-artificial-intelligence/forecasting-service/item-3-forecast-with-console/item-3-forecast-with-console.md

 ### Prerequisites
 - A free tier or paid tenancy account in OCI
+- If user is using <b>LiveLabs Sandbox  button </b>, then skip <b>Task-1</b> and proceed directly from <b>Task-2</b>(Understand Data Requirements)
-- Tenancy must be whitelisted to use OCI Forecasting Service
+- However, if user is using their own tenancy then tenancy must be whitelisted to use OCI Forecasting Service.
+Whitelisting request for your tenancy can be done by providing your details here: [Oracle Beta Programs](https://pdpm.oracle.com/pls/apex/f?p=108:501:108121904414715::::P501_SELF_NOMINATION:Self-Nomination " ").
 - Tenancy must be subscribed to US West (Phoenix)
 - Completed ***Introduction and Getting Started*** sections

-## Task 1: Set up pre-requisites for console
+## Task 1: Set up pre-requisites for console (Need only if user is using their own tenancy)

 1. If the user tenancy is not subscribed to US West (Phoenix) then we should look for the tenancy region drop-down for US West (Phoenix) and select it as shown below:
         ![](images/lab5-subscribe-us-west-phnx.png " ")